Mário Wilson

-He appeared in 286 Primeira Liga matches over 14 seasons, mainly in representation of Académica.
+A central defender or forward, he appeared in 286 Primeira Liga matches over 14 seasons, mainly in representation of Académica.
 He also played for Desportivo de Lourenço Marques and Sporting CP.
 Subsequently, Wilson embarked in a lengthy managerial career in the country, which lasted more than 30 years and also included two spells at his main club, and a record five at Benfica.

 Playing career

 Born in Lourenço Marques, Portuguese Mozambique and the paternal grandson of American trader Henry Wilson and a Mozambican princess, Wilson joined Sporting CP in 1949 aged 19, arriving from local Grupo Desportivo de Lourenço Marques.
 He started his career as a forward.

 After two years at the Estádio José Alvalade, scoring an average of one goal per match, Wilson signed with fellow Primeira Liga side Académica de Coimbra after enrolling at the local university to study (and eventually majoring) geology, remaining there for the rest of his career and retiring in June 1963 at nearly 34 years of age.
 His best individual season for the Students was 1951–52 when he scored five goals in 24 appearances, helping to a final seventh position (out of 14 teams).